elavoie/pando-handbook/oopsla-2017/README.md

 ## Start Pando

-Disconnect one of the connected nodes from the broadcasting.
+Disconnect one of the connected nodes from the broadcasting (if applicable).
 On that node, start Pando:

     cd pando-handbook/oopsla-2017
     pando ./square.js 1 2 3 4 5 6 7 8 9 10 --start-idle --headless